ldeso/hugo-flex/README.md

 ### Math Display

-To enable math display in a certian post, add
+To enable math display in a certain post, add

 ```yaml
 ---